IBMDeveloperMEA/TADHackZA_2021/README.md

 # TADHackZA 2021

+Welcome to TADHackZA 2021.
+This page will guide you on how to get started with IBM Cloud and IBM Developer!

+We will also share a few resources with you to kick start your development. :)

 <!-- Please refer to https://github.com/fawazsiddiqi/slides_to_pages to know how you can deploy slides to https://ibmdevelopermea.github.io -->

 ## Workshop Resources